kavia-common/reactjs-question-answer-bot-538-2372/reactjs_chatbot_frontend/README.md

 ## Tests

+- Run with: npm test
-If you see a test referencing the default CRA text, update assertions to the new header text "ReactJS Q&A Chatbot".
+- The test checks for the header and the "ReactJS Q&A Chatbot" title.

 ## Development Tips